 Backpacking around Fiji is perfect for both solo travellers or teams and groups.
 It provides the setting for incredible adventures to be had and lasting memories to be made.
 You will be surrounded by some of the most picturesque beaches and environments in the world.
-Once there, you can get stuck into activities like diving coral reefs, unearthing hidden waterfalls, joining tribal communities and pretty much enjoying one of the coolest places on earth.
+Once there, you can get stuck into activities like diving coral reefs, unearthing hidden waterfalls, learning about rich cultures and pretty much enjoying one of the coolest places on earth.
 So what are we waiting for?
 Let’s start planning the best backpacking trip ever!

 But planning a backpacking trip around Fiji can be a time-consuming and a confusing task, right?
 Well, it doesn’t have to be if you follow this guide.
 We’ve mapped out all you need to know regarding transport, accommodation, food, places to stay, things to do and some safety tips and recommendations.
 We’ve been working out of Fiji for almost a decade and know these islands like the back of our hands.
 Let us show you how you can get the most out of the Fiji Islands.

 So grab a cuppa and let’s plan your adventure around Fiji 🙂